Chemical Testing

 Chemical Test Refusals

-In California, refusing a chemical test after a lawful DUI arrest can lead to additional penalties, including a one-year (or longer) driver's license suspension.
+In California, refusing a chemical test after a lawful DUI arrest can lead to additional DUI penalties, including a one-year (or longer) driver's license suspension.
 However, officers are required to inform individuals of the consequences of refusing the test, and failure to do so may provide grounds for defense.

 Fighting BAC Results